NavneelSinghal/NavneelSinghal.github.io/src/writings.md

 ## Writings

+My most recent writings are on my [Blog][].
+The following is a list of my older stuff.

 ### Publications

 1. Navneel Singhal, [On the orthogonality of a median and a symmedian](https://web.archive.org/web/20170613141531/https://forumgeom.fau.edu/FG2017volume17/FG201724index.html), Forum Geometricorum, 17 (2017) 203--206.